gvaretas/n2g_project/iot-stack/README.md

 * This template creates the IoT thing.
 Still the administrator is responsible for setting up the policies as well as providing the certificates to IoT Devices.

-* In iot-device-app folder, there is a script written in nodejs which connects the iot-device with the AWS IoT Core Service.
+* In iot-device-app folder, there is a script written in nodejs which connects the iot-device with the AWS IoT Core Service and publish real time data.

 ## Authors